chamambom/my-terraform-cloud-journey/README.md

 Unmanaged cloud customers - customers that prefer managing their own AWS/Azure environments.
 All they needed was Tenant or Subscription provisioning.

 Tools used in the Continous Intergration/Deployment/Delivery (CI/CD):
-- Terraform & Azure Repos for Azure deployments and
+- Terraform & Azure Repos for Azure deployments.
 - Terraform & GitHub actions for AWS environments.

 > Terraform enables you to safely and predictably create, change, and improve infrastructure.